See what’s new here.

 To highlight groups:

-You can select multiple vehicles for display on the map.
-The map will automatically adjust the zoom level to include all vehicles from your selection on the screen.
-More information can be obtained by hovering your cursor over the vehicle to display the status, name, and address of the device.
+You can select multiple vehicles to display on the map.
+The map automatically adjusts the zoom level to include all vehicles in your selection.
+Device locations are refreshed every 15 seconds, based on last known position.
+If the position cannot be transmitted (i.e. underground garage, poor coverage), the display update may be delayed.
+You can obtain more information by hovering your cursor over the vehicle to display the status, name, and address of the device.

-Devices subscribed to an Active Tracking plan will deliver positional updates to the server with a higher frequency.
-In turn, the maps will show a live animation of the vehicle as it moves.
+Devices subscribed to an Active Tracking plan deliver positional updates to the server at a higher frequency.
+The map automatically refreshes device locations every second for up to 20 moving vehicles.

 The map view provides two objects of interaction: